pratclot/argo-test/README.md

 - `/bin/sleep 30` emulates outage if the app is restarted or redeployed
 - sample `monitor.sh` monitoring script can be used to quickly verify outages

+## Challenge requirements

-Outage-free deployments are achieved via [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
+- [x] Outage-free deployments are achieved via [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
+- [x] Multi-environment deployments are enabled by `Kustomize`.
+- [x] Argo CD apps are generated from `ApplicationSet` resource

 ## Tips